 0x7c00 in memory.
 Without this, the

-The following 8 lines are arguments setup for the BIOS function
+Most of the following lines are arguments setup for the BIOS function

 INT10h.
 We’ll talk about interrupts in more details later, but for